EggBaconAndSpam/eggbaconandspam.github.io/posts/2019-09-16-Seekable-Parsers.md

 # Seekable Parsers in Haskell

 In which we implement a combinator `seek :: Int -> Parser ()` that causes parsing to continue at a given offset.
-To be upfront about it: we will run our (megaparsec) parser on top of a `Reader` monad, which allows us to access the full input at any point.
+Spoiler: we will run our (megaparsec) parser on top of a `Reader` monad, which allows us to access the full input at any point.

 ## Motivation
 Haskell is great at parsing, to the point where writing parsers in Haskell is actually rather fun!
-It's not always quite as straightforward as one would hope, though -- there are a few patterns that don't translate *directly* to your favourite parser monad (e.g. `Parsec` from *megaparsec*, `Parser` from *attoparsec*, etc.).
+It's not always quite as straightforward as one would hope, though &ndash; there are a few patterns that don't translate *directly* to your favourite parser monad (e.g. `Parsec` from *megaparsec*, `Parser` from *attoparsec*, etc.).
 One example of such a pattern is the use of *offsets* and random access inside files; while we can easily `skip` forward in the input stream (by parsing and discarding a number of tokens), neither of the popular parser libraries allows us to rewind the input or seek to an arbitrary position!

 Take the following example: a given file starts with an "Image Vector Table" (IVT), which contains the offset to a "Device Configuration Data" (DCD) structure; we want to extract the latter.
 In other words, our parser needs to parse the IVT, then seek to `offset_dcd` and parse the DCD.